 A variable amount supplement scholarship awarded once per year to ECE graduate students based on excellence in scholarship.

 A supplemental fellowship of $5,000 awarded to ECE graduate students who are studying technology associated with power electronics or wireless systems.
-The fellowship award is based on the student’s academic and research performance with preference given to students interested in aerospace or who have interned with UTAS or one of UTC’s associated companies.
-Awardees are referred to as “UTC Aerospace Systems (UTAS) Scholars.”
+The fellowship award is based on the student’s academic and research performance with preference given to students interested in aerospace or who have interned with Collins Aerospace, Rockwell Collins, or one of United Technologies Corporation’s associated companies.
+Awardees are referred to as “Collins Aerospace” Scholars.
 US Citizenship is required.

 A one-year supplemental fellowship for $3,000 awarded by Wireless @ Virginia Tech through a contribution from The Virginia Wireless Association.
 The scholarship will fund recipients within the VA Tech Wireless Program that demonstrate an interest in pursuing a career in wireless communications or broadband technology upon graduation.
 US Citizenship is required.